d-krupke/cpsat-primer/README.md

 ### Parallelization

+*CP-SAT has changed over the versions and has now a significantly more extensive portfolio than described here.
+I will try to update this section soon.*

 CP-SAT has some basic parallelization.
 It can be considered a portfolio-strategy with some minimal data exchange between the threads.
 The basic idea is to use different techniques and may the best fitting one win (as an experienced